Oh Dames Nation. December came HARD for the Northeast this past week.

 Two Bossy Dames is brought to you by:

 We appreciate you, readers of Dames Nation!

-Every time you tell a friend to subscribe, some woman, somewhere, can afford to buy herself a pair of leopard print booties she would surely die without.
+Every time you tell a friend to subscribe, some woman, somewhere, gets to watch Hustlers with three of her most beloved, gayest friends.

 Help us build Dames Nation by upgrading to a paid subscription on Substack